sbettid/CustomJ48/README.md

 ## Export formats

-Trees generated using the J48 class can be exported in three different formats:
+Trees generated using the J48 class can be exported in two different formats:

-- GraphML format, whose specification can be found [here](http://graphml.graphdrawing.org/), with some graphical adjustments that allow a correct visualization using the yED editor (accessible also in a [browser live version](https://www.yworks.com/yed-live/)).
 - DOT format, used also as default by Weka
 - JSON format, based on the following specification: